 Previously, we saw how owning many stocks eliminated ―specific company risk.
 Now we are going to see that it is not enough to simply own hundreds of companies.
 You’ll learn the great advantage of owning poorly correlated assets.
 This part is truly cool!
 Magical.

 To show you, let’s imagine two companies: Bathing Suits Inc. and National Umbrella Company.
 A rainy year means sales at the Bathing Suit company fall but the umbrella company does well.
 In a sunny year, the bathing suit company does well and the sales of umbrellas fall.

-The price of these company stocks move in opposite directions so they are negatively correlated.
+The prices of these company stocks move in opposite directions.
+They are perfectly negatively correlated.
 The Bathing Suit company is more volatile because the total annual return has an average value of 7.0% but varies by plus or minus 1.0%.
 This is both higher return and higher risk than the umbrella company which has an average return of 3.5% plus or minus 0.5%.

 Next, see what it looks like on a risk-return chart.
 The Bathing Suit Company is in the upper right with twice the expected risk and return as the umbrella company.
-If you owned 100% of the umbrella company you’d be left and lower (less risk, less return).
-Now if you gradually invest part of your portfolio in the more risky Bathing Suit Company, your returns increase as you expected, but your risk, as measured by the variability of that return, actually decreases.
+If you own 100% in the umbrella company you have less risk and lower expected return.
+Now if you gradually invest part of your portfolio in the more risky Bathing Suit Inc., your returns increase as you expected, but your risk, as measured by the variability of that return, actually decreases.
 Owning both is superior to only owning either of the companies.